mshirhaan/dsa-studio/IMPLEMENTATION_SUMMARY.md

 ### Use Case 4: Student Practice
 1. Create problem statement with inline text
+2. Upload reference images or diagrams (drag & drop)
-2. Save as template session
+3. Save as template session
-3. Export JSON
+4. Export JSON
-4. Share with students
+5. Share with students
-5. They import, solve, and resize as needed
+6. They import, solve, and resize as needed

 ---